Whitecat18/Javahexor/README.md

 If you face any issues on Telebit Installations .
 Visit the site [Telebit](https://telebit.cloud/) and install it manually

-Follow the instructions Telebit Instructions while installing using ./build.sh.
+Follow the instructions while installing tunnels using ./build.sh.

+The ,build.sh will automatically detect the distros and install the requirements and necessary pakages to run the program.
+Note that we are installing 4 Opensource tunnels. if you find any error please mention it on the issues .

 ### New Features Included